RRomeroJr/JustDungeons/README.md

 - Open Steam
 - Go to library
 - Bottom left +Add Game -> non-steam game
-- Click "browse" and find the folder you extracted to and select "2d_platorfmer_scratch.exe" (really ought to rename that soon..
+- Click "browse" and find the folder you extracted to and select "2d_platorfmer_scratch.exe" (Really ought to rename that soon..
 This used to be a patchformer))
 - Click add selected programs
 - Launch the game by hitting play in Steam
 - To join a game press shift + tab and right click join from your friends list